Best Foundation for Dry Skin That Doesn’t Cake

 Finish: Dewy | Coverage: Light-to-medium | Shades: 20+

-Cons: Shorter wear time; skip if you need strong coverage.
+Cons: Shorter wear time; not the best choice if you need higher coverage.

 Comparison Table